MicrosoftDocs/windows-itpro-docs/windows/deployment/update/optional-content.md

 - Adding or removing languages
 - Adding or removing Features on Demand
 -
 The benefit of this option is that the Windows image can include those additional languages, language experience features, and other Features on Demand through one-time updates to the image.
 Then you can use them in an existing task sequence or custom deployment where Setup.exe is involved.
 The downside of this approach is that it requires some preparation of the image in advance, including scripting with DISM to install the additional packages.
-It also means the image is the same for all devices that consume it, and might contain more features than some users need.
+It also means the image is the same for all devices that consume it and might contain more features than some users need.
 For more information on customizing your media, see [Updating Windows 10 media with Dynamic Update packages](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/updating-windows-10-media-with-dynamic-update-packages/ba-p/982477) and our [Ignite 2019 theater session THR3073](https://medius.studios.ms/video/asset/HIGHMP4/IG19-THR3073).
-Also similar to Option 2, you still have a solution for migration of optional content, but not supporting user-initiated optional content acquisition.
+Also like to Option 2, you still have a solution for migration of optional content, but not supporting user-initiated optional content acquisition.
+Also, there is a variation of this option in which media is updated *on the device* just before installation.
+This allows for device-specific image customization based on what's currently installed.

 ### Option 4: Install language features during deployment

 A partial solution to address the first pain point of failing to migrate optional content during upgrade is to inject a subset of optional content during the upgrade process.
 This approach uses the Windows 10 Setup option [/InstallLangPacks](https://docs.microsoft.com/windows-hardware/manufacture/desktop/windows-setup-command-line-options#installlangpacks) to add Language Packs and language capabilities such as text-to-speech recognition from a folder that contains the packages.
 This approach lets an IT pro take a subset of optional content and stage them within their network.
 If you use the servicing-based approach, you can configure InstallLangPacks using setupconfig.ini.
 See [Windows Setup Automation Overview](https://docs.microsoft.com/windows-hardware/manufacture/desktop/windows-setup-automation-overview) for details.

 When Setup runs, it will inject these packages into the new operating system during installation.
 This means it can be an alternative to enabling Dynamic Update or customizing the operating system image before deployment.
 You must take care with this approach, because the packages cannot be renamed.
 Further, the content is coming from two separate release media ISOs.
 The key is to copy both the FOD packages and the FOD metadata .cab from the FOD ISO into the folder, as well as the architecture-specific Language Pack .cabs from the LPLIP ISO.
-Also, starting with Windows 10, version 1903, changed.
+Also, starting with Windows 10, version 1903, the behavior changed.
 In Windows 10, version 1809 and earlier, failure to install the packages wasn’t a fatal error.
 Starting with Windows 10, version 1903, we treat InstallLangPacks failures as fatal, and roll back the entire upgrade.

 The idea is to not leave the user in a bad state since media-based upgrades don’t FOD and languages (unless Dynamic Update is enabled).

 This approach has some interesting benefits.
-First, the original Windows image doesn’t need to be modified, possibly saving time and scripting.
+The original Windows image doesn’t need to be modified, possibly saving time and scripting.
 For some commercial customers, this is implemented as their primary pain point has to do with language support immediately after the update.

 ### Option 5: Install optional content after deployment

-This option is similar to Option 3 in that you customize the operating system image with additional optional content after it’s deployed.
+This option is like Option 3 in that you customize the operating system image with additional optional content after it’s deployed.
 IT pros can extend the behavior of Windows Setup by running their own custom action scripts during and after a feature update.
 See [Run custom actions during feature update](https://docs.microsoft.com/windows-hardware/manufacture/desktop/windows-setup-enable-custom-actions) for details.
 With this approach, you can create a device-specific migration of optional content by capturing the optional content that is installed in the operating system, and then saving this list to install the same optional content in the new operating system.
 Like Option 4, you would internally host a network share that contains the source of the optional content packages.
 Then, during the execution of Setup on the device, capture the list of installed optional content from the source operating system and save.
 Later, after Setup completes, you use the list to install the optional content, which leaves the user’s device without loss of functionality.

 ### Option 6: Configure an alternative source for optional content